Designing homes with dementia in mind

 • Home location and approach

-• Entering and moving around
+• Entering and moving about the home

 • Spaces for living

-• Elements and systems
+• Elements and technology systems

 Dementia friendly home ideas